Eastern Region (Ghana): District changes

 Achiase District was carved out of the existing Birim South District and inaugurated on 22 February 2019.
 The Afram Plains District has since been split into two and renamed as Kwahu Afram Plains North District with its capital being Donkorkrom and Kwahu Afram Plains South District with its capital also being Tease.
-The Akuapim South District, East Akim District and Kwahu West Districts have been upgraded to Municipal status with the addition of Birim Central Municipal District which is entirely new.
+The Akuapim South District, East Akim District and Kwahu West Districts have been upgraded to municipal status with the addition of Birim Central Municipal District, which is entirely new.
 Other new districts include Akyemansa District and Kwahu East District.
 The Manya Krobo District has been split into Lower Manya Krobo District and Upper Manya Krobo District.

 Administrative divisions

 The political administration of the region is through the local government system.
-Under this administration system, the region is divided into 33 MMDA's (mMDAsMd by a presiding member elected from among the members themselves.
-The MMDA's were increased from 9 to 15 in 1988; then from 15 to 17 in 2004; then from 17 to 21 in 2008; then from 21 to 26 in 2012; and recently from 26 to 33 in 2018.
+Under this administration system, the region is divided into 33 MMDAs, each headed by a presiding member elected from among the members themselves.
+The MMDAs were increased from 9 to 15 in 1988, then from 15 to 17 in 2004, then from 17 to 21 in 2008, then from 21 to 26 in 2012, and recently from 26 to 33 in 2018.
 The current list is as follows: